ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 \textbf{Time split} puts the newest molecules in the testing set, in order to simulate the actual discovery and adoption of pesticides.
 The underlying assumption is that intrinsically new substances are introduced over time.
-This is often a very realistic setting, especially for designing novel molecules, but this information is rarely available in molecular datasets \cite{splitting_data,split_time}.
+This is often a very realistic setting, especially for designing novel molecules, but such information is rarely available in molecular datasets \cite{splitting_data,split_time}.
 Our literature-based year assignment, while not perfectly precise, allows using this kind of split.
+Using PubChem to approximate the time split is, as far as we are aware, a novel approach, and a meaningful alternative to e.g. scaffold split or SIMPD method \cite{SIMPD}.

 \textbf{MaxMin split} utilizes the maximum diversity picking algorithm to select test molecules such that the sum of distances in the test set is maximized \cite{split_maxmin,split_maxmin_2}.
 Typically, ECFP4 fingerprints with either Tanimoto or Dice distance are used for this purpose.
 This way, the test set has very high coverage of the chemical space and tests the generalization of the algorithm to all kinds of compounds in the data.
 Due to maximization of test set distances, it selects molecules much more uniformly in the chemical space than random split, alleviating the problem of clustering.